-Sometimes it's good to take a step back and look at the movie industry from a higher vantage, to look beyond movies at face value and to peer behind the curtains, so to speak.
+Sometimes it's good to take a step back and look at the movie industry from a higher vantage, to look beyond movies at face value and to peer behind the curtains.
 In this case, we're talking about movies that were created by black directors and filmmakers.

 "You don't know what's happening on the other side of the wall, because you don't want to know."

-Here are some of our favorite picks for movies made by black directors and filmmakers, which is our way of celebrating fierce and underappreciated talents in a white-dominated industry.
+Here are my picks for the best movies made by black directors and filmmakers, which is our way of celebrating underappreciated talents in a white-dominated industry.

 15. Black Girl (1966)